 10 x Tips to Åre in January

 The first month of the new year is here.
 Days are getting longer and the sun is starting to find its way down to the village again, from hanging low behind the mountains for some time.
 Skiing is of course on the agenda this month, but there is so much more to catch up with.
 Here are our ten best Åre Tips for January!

 8 in 8:an

 A real classic among the early morning locals.
 Basically, it means that you should be at the VM8:an lift at 08:00, ready to take the first lift up and ready to enjoy the newly-prepared corduroy in the Gästrappet and Lundsrappet slopes.
-For an extra bonus, grab a cup of coffee in the new Kaffebaren Åre while you wait for the lifts to open and you might even catch the sunrise.
+This time of the year the snowscape is also often enlightened by a gorgeous sunrise.
+For an extra bonus, grab a cup of coffee in the new Kaffebaren Åre while you wait for the lifts to open.

 So, 08.00 at the VM8:an (or rather 7.30 for a chance at the first lift chair) Be there!

 Hang on to your New Year’s Resolution

 Do you belong to those who, when the clock struck midnight, promised themselves to start running this year?
 Maybe everyday life has come to a head and it’s been an uphill battle to lace up your shoes and head out into the winter darkness?
 The trick is to sign up for a race, cause then there’s no excuse to skip your training.

 During the summer, many trail and multi-sport competitions are organized in Åre with classes for all types of runners.
 During the Fjällmarathon Week, for example, you can choose from 11 different races – ranging from 7 km easier trail run to a challenging 43 km and 2100 altitude meters.
 So, switch out the asphalt to rolling trails in our beautiful mountains this summer.